| Merrickville Locks 21-23

 The only problem occurred in August 1831, when Colonel By wanted to officially open the lower section of the Rideau, from Ottawa to Burritts Rapids.
 In early August, William Mirick took it upon himself to dam the Rideau River, in order to do repairs on his mill.
 This dropped the water level to such an extent as to preclude navigation downstream of Merrickville.
 This must have irked Colonel By to no end, especially considering all the efforts he had made to avoid disturbing Mirick's operation during the building of the canal.
 Colonel By had obviously made great plans for this opening.
 The four silver cups he had made up to award to his best contractors (Phillips & White, Drummond, McKay, and Redpath), to celebrate the opening of the canal, were all dated August 21, 1831.

-The problem created by Mirick's damming of the river sparked By to write to the Ordnance office in Quebec, in August 1831, "I have the honor to report that after exciting myself with the hope of opening the Rideau Canal on the 21st Instant from By Town to Burrits and having every thing ready to pass Steam Boats, I find the Navigation impeded by the supply of water being cut off by Mr. Merrick having damed up the river, to enable him to perform repairs at his Mill etc.; I therefore respectfully beg to observe that if individuals are allowed to Control the waters of the Rideau Canal, the great expenditure that has already taken place will be rendered of little value; consequently it appears indispensably necessary that Mr. Merrick should be written to on this subject and that the law Officers of the Crown prevent such interruption in future, waiting your instruction."
+The problem created by Mirick's damming of the river sparked By to write to the Ordnance office in Quebec, in August 1831, "I have the honor to report that after exerting myself with the hope of opening the Rideau Canal on the 21st Instant from By Town to Burrits and having every thing ready to pass Steam Boats, I find the Navigation impeded by the supply of water being cut off by Mr. Merrick having dammed up the river, to enable him to perform repairs at his Mill etc.; I therefore respectfully beg to observe that if individuals are allowed to Control the waters of the Rideau Canal, the great expenditure that has already taken place will be rendered of little value; consequently it appears indispensably necessary that Mr. Merrick should be written to on this subject and that law Officers of the Crown should be authorized to take such steps as will effectually prevent such interruptions in future, waiting your instructions."

 The blockhouse was the largest of four built along the Rideau, although quite a bit smaller than By had originally envisaged.
 It was essentially completed in 1832, although renovations to the building continued until 1835.
 The first floor of the blockhouse was built of masonry, four feet (1.2 m) thick at the bottom, tapering to three feet (0.9 m) thick at the top.
 The ceiling (second floor) was also lined with masonry.
 The roof and upper storey were covered in tin to make them fire resistant.
 The blockhouse was surrounded by a ditch (dry moat).
 The lower masonry section stood 22 feet 6 inches (6.9 m) from the base of the ditch.
 The upper floor measured 11 feet 1 inch (3.4 m) to the eaves.